Pompeo says China's policies on Muslims amount to 'genocide' - WTMJ

 AP Diplomatic Writer

-WASHINGTON (AP) — On his way out the door, Secretary of State Mike Pompeo has hit China with new sanctions by declaring that China’s policies on Muslims and ethnic minorities in western Xinjiang Province constitute a “genocide.”

-Pompeo made the determination on Tuesday just 24 hours before President-elect Joe Biden takes office.
-There was no immediate response from the incoming Biden team, although several members have been sympathetic to such a designation in the past.
-Pompeo’s determination does not come with any immediate repercussions.

-Many of those accused of having taken part in repression in Xinjiang are already under U.S. sanctions, and Tuesday’s move is the latest in a series of steps the outgoing Trump administration has taken against China.
+Many of those accused of having taken part in the repression are already under U.S. sanctions.
+The genocide designation means new measures will be easier to impose.

+A main reason cited for the declaration of genocide was widespread forced birth control among the Uighurs, which The Associated Press documented last year.
+Another reason cited, Uighur forced labor, has also been linked by AP reporting to various products imported to the U.S., including clothing and electronic goods such as cameras and computer monitors.

 Since last year, the administration has steadily ramped up pressure on Beijing, imposing sanctions on numerous officials and companies for their activities in Taiwan, Tibet, Hong Kong and the South China Sea.